denesbartha/RDRT/README.md

 # RRDT
 Reconstruction of Rooted Directed Trees

-This project contains the implementation of the RDRT algorithm, written in sage, python.
+This project contains the implementation of the RRDT algorithm, written in sage, python.